rgeraldporter/faxanadu-patcher/README.md

 target/release/faxanadu_patcher roms/Faxanadu.nes roms/FaxanduPatched.nes
 ```

+Right now it's a whole bunch of patches that are turned on and off by commenting out patch commands in main.rs and elsewhere.

 ## Plans

 Right now mostly just trying to make a collection of scripts that allow for the building of a speedrun practice ROM, and for testing new features forthe Faxanadu randomizer.